VassilievVV/SpreadCommander/README.md

 ## UPDATES

+### Version 0.9-beta
+-**SpreadCommander** now uses standalone .Net framework instead of self-contained .Net framework.
+-Third-party components (*.Net*, *PowerShell*, *DevExpress* etc) are updated to new versions.
+Many of them are updates to new major versions.
+-In projects folder "bin" is configured for probing referenced *.Net* (.Net Standard, .Net Core, .Net 5) assemblies and unmanaged dlls.
+-New cmdlets *Invoke-AsyncCommands*, *New-SCRunspace*, *New-SCRunspacePool* for asynchronous tasks.
+Unlike other PowerShell cmdlets these cmdlets initialize Runspace and RunspacePool to be able to use other **SpreadCommander** cmdlets.
+See new example *Async* for details.
+-*Book* can now load PDF files; in this case text is extracted from PDF *without* formatting.
+-Cmdlets to import/export text and csv files are enhanced.
+-Multiple minor fixes and enhancements.

 ### Version 0.8.5-beta
 -Updated components to convert data, now it is possible to specify which columns to use.
 -Updated third-party components.